AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/site-template/create-site.md

     >[!NOTE]
     >
-    > This tutorial is written using version **5.0.0** of the Basic Site Template.
-If starting a new project, it is always recommended to use the latest version.
+    > This tutorial is written using version **1.1.0** of the Basic Site Template.
+When starting a new project for production use, it is always recommended to use the latest version.

 ## Create a new site